 “Buried with Him in baptism” — We were spiritually “crucified with Christ” (Galatians 2:20) when we came to Him in faith and repentance for sins.
 Then the believer is “buried with Him in baptism.”
 When we came to Jesus for salvation, “our old self was crucified with Him” (Romans 6:6).
 So in baptism we bury that old man or woman of sin and, as Jesus rose from the grave to life, we too rise from the watery grave of baptism to “walk in newness of life” (Romans 6:4, KJV).

-For further Bible study, see our in-depth study of water baptism: Water Baptism by Immersion: Who?
+For further, detailed Bible study, see our in-depth Teaching on Water Baptism by Immersion: Who?
 Why?
 When?
 How?
+In What Name?

 For further study on the Name in water baptism: Water Baptism: “Father, Son, and Holy Spirit” Is Not a Name

 Also in Mark 1:8, Luke 3:16, and John 1:33, the great prophet John the Baptist specifically identified Jesus as the One who would “baptize with the Holy Spirit.”
 Note carefully: this is not referring to water baptism, but to a specific ministry from the Holy Spirit called in the Bible the baptism with the Holy Spirit.
 And John foretold that it is Jesus who would be the Baptizer with the Spirit.